cruzgerman216/CodeLabs-Angular-Exercises/exercises/components-&-databinding/Components-&-Databinding-exercises.md

 ### Use Git or GitHub Desktop to push each exercise to GitHub
 ### Make projects all non-strict mode

-1. **Allow a child component to recieve values from the parent component using the input decorator**
+**Exercise 1: Allow a child component to recieve values from the parent component using the input decorator**
  - Create a new angular project called angular-basic-custom-property-exercise
  - Generate a component called user, nest user in the app component
  - In app.component.ts, create a class property called name of type string and set it to your name.